kawane/songbook/README.md

 Apache lucene is under Apache licence.

-Vert.x is under the Apache licence.
+Undertow is under the Apache licence.

 Links
 =====